 A tourist „hotspot“ is the Vratna Valley near Terchová, which is accessible only via a narrow road next to a river.
 Basically, it goes through a „rock gate“ into the valley basin, which then widens and opens into three side valleys.
 As a „warm-up tour“, the scramble over this valley edge rock is already fun.
 From Stepanovka in the eastern side valley you can climb the Maly (Small, 1343m) and the Vel’ky (Big) Rozsutec (1610m) – these are the only somewhat rougher cliffs of Mala Fatra.
 (See title picture) Otherwise the mountains are rather easy to hike, the ascent leads through forest areas and in the higher altitudes over grassland.
 In winter, the Vratna Valley is one of the preferred winter sports areas.

 It is possible to make day trips from the valley and return to your accommodation.
 If you prefer to hike in one piece along the ridge path or single loops and side paths, you will find accommodation in mountain huts.
-These are usually located under one of the mountain peaks and have the corresponding name „Chata pod …“ which means „hut under the …“.
+These are usually located under one of the mountain peaks and have the corresponding name „Chata pod …“ in Slovak language which means „hut under the …[peak]“.
 It is not allowed to spend the night outside because everything is national park.
 If your chosen hut is full, you can ask if you are allowed to stay overnight with the tent next to the hut.
 Probably they will leave some corner of the hut free for you.

 The highest mountain of Mala Fatra is Velky Fatransky Krivan (1709m), which can be reached from the Vratna valley almost to the top by cable car.
 This of course attracts a lot of sandal tourists.
 But on the way to the (small) Maly Krivan (1671m) you have your peace again.